P5vc/fetch-apply/README.md

 #### Hosts

-Host directories are contained within a class directory, and are used to override a class's `initializers`, `modules`, `roles`, and `variables`, for that specific host.
+Host directories are contained within a class directory, and are used to override a class's `initializers`, `modules`, `roles`, and `variables`, for a specific host.

 A host directory must be contained within a class directory that applies to the system it is targeting, and the host directory's name must be an exact match to the hostname of the target system.

-For the applicable host, all class files (except for class variables) will be ignored, and only files contained within the host directory will be executed.
+For the applicable host, all class Special Files (except for class variables) will be ignored, and only the Special Files contained within the host directory will be executed.
+However, in the event that a Special File is missing from the host directory, the class's Special File will be executed instead.

-As has been mentioned above, every host directory must contain the following files (although they may be left blank):
+As has been mentioned above, every host directory **may** contain the following files (and they may be left blank):

 - `initializers`
 - `modules`